christofmuc/JammerNetz/Plugin/README.md

   input.
 - Project state contains connection and mix settings, but not the cryptographic key.
 The key-file path is stored in the machine-local JammerNetz settings.
+- The Windows VST3 bundle includes its required oneTBB runtime beside the plug-in binary.

 With **Dry passthrough / suppress self return** enabled, the host input is mixed locally and the server is asked not to return the sender's own channels.
 Until